There’s no clear-cut answer to why WordPress is slow. In each situation, it is always a challenging task to identify the cause and fix a slow website.

 WordPress themes are an integral part of overall site performance and usability.
 A lightweight and faster WordPress theme will improve the user experience and website performance.

 When choosing WordPress themes, a trusted developer is one of the first things to consider.
-Go for themes that are regularly updated, have excellent customer support, and have good user ratings.
+Go for regularly updated themes, have excellent customer support, and have good user ratings.